No products in the cart

 Quite often installing new lights causes the tow vehicle to flicker.
 Flickering is a serious problem as the onboard computer will be reporting the problem to your dash.

 Installing an ECU to bypass the vehicle computer fixes flickering indicator light problems.
 Purchase ECUs here

 The onboard computer is measuring resistance, wattage and voltage drop to the newly installed lamps.
-It is quite likely the new lamp and cabling resistances fall outside the computer specifications.
+It is quite likely the new lamps fall outside the computer specifications.

-The best remedy that is used by many tow bar installers, is to install a new ECU (electronic control unit) to control the LED light kit.
+The best remedy, used by many tow bar installers, is to install a new ECU (electronic control unit) to control the LED light kit.